HMS St Albans (1764)

 HMS St Albans was a 64-gun third rate ship of the line of the Royal Navy, launched on 12 September 1764 by Perry, Wells & Green at their Blackwall Yard, London.

 She sailed with a complement of 525 men and 64 guns with a draught of 1,380 tons and a gun deck of 159 ft 6ins x 42 ft.
 This type of ship was the second biggest class of ships-of-the-line on the navy list with 39 ships in 1793, and 41 in 1812.
 The 64 was essentially a cut price 74-gun ship; it had neither the gun power nor the sailing qualities of the latter. but more could be produced for the money.
 It was not a popular class with naval officers.

 She served in the American War of Independence from 1777 and was part of the fleet that captured St Lucia and won victories at Battle of St. Kitts and The Saintes.
 She was converted to a floating battery in 1813 and was broken up in 1814.

 Career

 Captain Richard Onslow took command of St Albans on 31 October 1776.
 He took a convoy to New York City in April 1777 and joined Lord Howe in time for the repulse of d'Estaing on 22 July 1777 at Sandy Hook.
-She captured 2 prizes in December, 1777, at least 2 in February, sloops Defiance and Shore, 2 in March, and 1 by her tender in April, 1778.
+She captured two prizes in December, 1777.
+On 30 January 1778 she and HMS Otter in Chesapeake Bay recaptured the Fortune that had previously been captured by a French privateer.
+On 4 February her boats captured and burned a schooner in the James River.
+On 14 February her boats captured and burned the Virginia State Government owned trading sloop Shore, and the sloop Defiance off Hampton Creek, Virginia.
+She captured two more prizes in March, the French Jean Andre on 12 March by her tender, plus another.
+On 21 March her tender, H. M. schooner Dasher, captured the sloop Holt and the schooner Hawke in the area of Hampton Roads, Virginia.
+Hawke was broken up for firewood on 5 April and Holt on 6 April.
+Another prize was captured by her tender in April, 1778.
 Onslow sailed for the West Indies on 4 November 1778 with Commodore Hotham, and took part in the capture of Saint Lucia and its defence against d'Estaing that December at the Cul-de-Sac.
 In August 1779, he brought a convoy from St Kitts to Spithead.

 On 10 December 1780, St Albans, in company with Vestal, Monsieur, Portland and Solebay captured the Comtess de Buzancois.